zhouyizirui/ZooKeeper/README.md

 ## For Android users

-Open proj.android, follow the steps in README step by step, then you will get it.
+Open proj.android, follow the steps in README step by step, then you will get it work.

 ## The Game